cansin/next-with-sitemap/README.md

 ### Available Options

 - **baseUrl:** string (required) - the baseUrl name including protocol and subdomain (e.g. `https://www.example.com`).
+- **alternateBaseUrls:** array - an array of alternative base urls for given languages.
+  - for each object in array:
+    - set `lang` (required) to the language identifier,
+    - set `url` (required) to the base url that should be used for that `lang`.
 - **dest:** string - the destination folder to put generated files, relative to the project root.
   - defaults to `public`.
 - **excludedPaths:** array - an array of paths that should be excluded from the sitemap.